robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 If that happens, it is recommended to move the code into a library.

 The most common usages of extended variable syntax are illustrated in the example below.
-First assume that we have the following `variable file`_ and test case:
+First assume that we have the following `variable file
+<Variable files>`__ and test case:

 .. sourcecode:: python